Repaying Your Sleep Debt. Can You Catch Up on Lost Sleep?

 Piling your sleep debt

-We all have been there where we stayed up to watch another show on Netflix and thought the next morning to binge-watch more responsibly.
-While there are a million reasons to stay up and do one more additional task or watch another show, staying awake only sabotages our productivity and emotional well-being.
+We all have been there where we stayed up to finish that last episode on Netflix or complete an extra task and thought the next morning to binge-watch more responsibly.
+While there are a million reasons to stay up late, staying awake only sabotages our productivity and emotional well-being.

 If you think debt only exists in the form of loans and credit